Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **Extremal**:
 A recreation of the DanceDanceRevolution EXTREME judgment graphics from DDR SELECTION, a category in the DanceDanceRevolution series that was first added to DanceDanceRevolution A.

+**Neo Sekai**:
+New Sekai, new songs.
+Based on the new judgment graphics used in Project Sekai: COLORFUL STAGE! feat.
+HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE! since the UI revamp in September 2023.

 **Colorfully Sekai**:
-A familiar girl with long, turquoise twintails approaches.
+Traverse through a Sekai with flying colors.
 Based on the judgment graphics that were used in Project Sekai: COLORFUL STAGE! feat.
-HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE! before the UI revamp in September 2023.
+HATSUNE MIKU before the UI revamp in September 2023.

 **Dreams of the Band**:
 Make sure to bring your musical instruments for a poppin' party.
 Based on BanG Dream!
 Girls Band Party!.